dotthefox/PvZCypress-BFN/README.md

 After compiling the project, place the compiled dll in the game's directory and rename it to dinput8.dll

-An example batch file that launches a dedicated server can be found at Examples/Start_Dedicated.bat When run from the game directory, this will launch a Team Vanquish server on Zomboss Factory, with a max player count of 48.
+An example batch file that launches a dedicated server can be found at Examples/Start_Dedicated.bat When run from the game directory, this will launch a Giddy Park server, with a max player count of 48.

 For joining, see Examples/Start_Join.bat